Urinary tract infections (UTIs) are far more common among women than men. However, as men age, they become more prone to UTIs as well.

-A urinary tract infection occurs when bacteria enter the urethra, multiply and cause inflammation in your urethra and bladder, and possibly spread through your ureters into your kidneys.
+A urinary tract infection occurs when bacteria enter the urethra and multiply, causing inflammation in your urethra and bladder, and possibly spreading through your ureters into your kidneys.

 Women are susceptible to UTIs because of their anatomy.
 Bacteria can enter your urethra during sexual intercourse or if you wipe from back to front after using the toilet.

 Pyuria occurs when you have an elevated amount of white blood cells in your urine.
 It can be caused by a UTI and is also a sign of sepsis.

 What Are the Symptoms of a UTI or Pyuria?

 UTIs and pyuria cause several uncomfortable symptoms, including: